-This valley-bottom trail, which follows through old-growth timber, has easy grades along both sides of Icicle Creek.
+This scenic valley-bottom trail, which follows through old-growth timber, has easy grades along both sides of Icicle Creek.
 The trail is 3.9 miles long, and there are educational interpretive signs located at regular intervals along the length of the trail.
 Icicle Gorge Loop Trail is a designated hiker-only trail.
-It begins at the Icicle Gorge Trailhead, which is near Chatter Creek Campground and guard station, and passes Rock Island Campground at about 2.0 miles.
+It begins at the Icicle Gorge Trailhead, which is near Chatter Creek Campground and guard station, and passes through Rock Island Campground at about 2.0 miles.

 The Echo Ridge Trail System contains over 26 miles of trails intertwined with roads.
 Originally designed for Nordic skiing and snowshoeing in the wintertime, hiking and mountain biking are popular activities spring through fall on Echo Ridge trails.
 There are wide, easy trails suitable for all ages, and highly technical single track trails for the more adventurous.
 You will travel over open ridge tops through a young, emerging forest recovering from a 1968 wildfire.
 Expect to see great views of Lake Chelan, the Cascades, Okanogan Highlands, and Columbia Plateau.
 Trail difficulty varies from “easy” trails to “most difficult,” but most trails are suitable for children.
 These trails are maintained annually.
 Ski trail conditions can be found at Lake Chelan Nordic Club.

 Get this map on your smartphone and locate yourself on the route.
 Get the App.
 Get the Map.
 AVENZA PDF MAPS is a free mobile map application that enables you to download maps over a Wi-Fi or cellular network to read on your smartphone or tablet.
 Use your device’s built-in GPS to track your location on the map.
 The beauty is that you can access these maps and locate yourself even when you’re offline (no WiFi or Cell connection) because they’re saved to the device’s memory.